DestinyKubbyP/Roblox-Combat-Project/README.md

 <img width="1046" height="551" alt="image" src="https://github.com/user-attachments/assets/25d85710-8eb0-45b6-a699-07fcb925eb28" />

 I usually don’t use **types** in Lua because of how loosely the language handles objects.
-The `type()` function mainly improves readability — it doesn’t add any safety like static casting in lower-level languages.
+The `type` `'casting'` mainly improves readability — it doesn’t add any safety like static casting in lower-level languages.
 You don’t need to worry about things like corrupting memory by casting a 2-byte value into a 4-byte slot.

 <img width="672" height="194" alt="image" src="https://github.com/user-attachments/assets/0403db6e-7068-456d-9c0f-0d5506977abe" />